cnr-ibba/BIOINFO-guidelines/docs/terminal/slurm.rst

 from controller node to working nodes, the same environment should be applied in each cluster nodes.
 This means that a conda environment configured in the *login* node is supposed to work also in a *worker* node, since your home folder is mounted in the same position in all the environment.
-Moreover :doc:`singularity` is installed in each worker and login nodes.
+Moreover :doc:`singularity <../general/singularity>` is installed in each worker and login nodes.

 .. important::